smpetersgithub/AdvancedSQLPuzzles/readme.md

 :smile:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Happy coding!

 I hope you find this repository to be useful and informative and I welcome any new puzzles or tips and tricks you may have.
-I also have a Wordpress site where you can find my data analytics projects, Python puzzles, and blog.
+I also have a WordPress site where you can find my data analytics projects, Python puzzles, and blog.

 **https://advancedsqlpuzzles.com**